Skip to content

 • Deep: the stage linked to physical recovery and lower body movement.

-The value of this view is not just a single night.
-Over time, the trends can help you spot whether you are getting enough total sleep and whether your routine is becoming more consistent.
+The value is not limited to a single night.
+Over time, the trends can help you spot whether you are getting enough sleep and whether your routine is becoming more consistent.

 If you have never used Apple Watch sleep tracking before, the setup only takes a few minutes.

-1. Update your iPhone and Apple Watch.
-Install the latest iOS and watchOS versions available for your devices before you start.
+1. Update your iPhone and Apple Watch to the latest iOS and watchOS versions available for your devices.

-3. Get started with Sleep.
-Under No Data Available, tap Sleep.
+3. Under No Data Available, tap Sleep.
 Under Your Schedule, tap Add.

 Health app Sleep section showing where to add a sleep schedule on iPhone

-4. Create your sleep schedule.
-Choose your bedtime, wake time, and any weekday or weekend variations you want Apple Watch to follow.
+1. Create your sleep schedule by choosing your bedtime, wake time, and any weekday or weekend variations you want Apple Watch to follow.

 Sleep schedule screen on iPhone with Add highlighted for Apple Watch sleep tracking

 After your first night, open the Health app again to confirm that the watch recorded sleep as expected.
-If the data is missing, check your fit, battery level, and Sleep settings before your next night.
+If data is missing, check your fit, battery level, and Sleep settings before the next night.

-A good setup matters, but your nightly routine matters too.
+A correct setup matters, but your nightly routine matters too.
 Small changes can make Apple Watch sleep data more complete and easier to trust from one night to the next.

 Wear the watch snugly so the band stays secure without feeling tight.
 That helps the sensors maintain steady contact with your skin while you sleep.